katyo/ledb/ledb-node/README.md

 * Flexible JSON query filters similar to a [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
 * The [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) as backend for document storage and indexing engine.

+## Installation

+Until pre-compiled binaries is missing you need [Rust](https://www.rust-lang.org/) build environment for building native module.

+Use latest stable Rust compiler.
+You can install it using [rustup](https://rustup.rs/) or packages in your system.

 ## Usage example

 ```typescript